List of Government Jobs After B.Sc Agriculture

 Deputy Inspector, Assistant Inspector

-The candidates have to clear the UPSC IFS exam paper prelims and mains followed by an interview.
+The candidates have to clear the UPSC IFS exam paper prelims and mains, followed by an interview.

-IBPS Specialists Officer (AO)
+IBPS Specialist Officer (AO)

 • Agriculture Field Officer (Scale 1)